 mfg id 127 Lenz

-lenz decoders -tilt loco for 7 seconds to reset decoder
+Set CV8 to a value of 33 then tilt loco for 7 seconds to reset decoder after changing.

 Set CV23 and CV24 to 0 to disable momentum